Washington County WI

-Works under the general direction of the Nurse Manager / Charge Nurse.
+Works under the general direction of the Director of Nursing and Nurse Managers.

-There is significant interaction with other departments of the facility, physicians, offsite pharmacy, local health care providers, other County departments, residents and their families.
+There is significant interaction with other facility departments, physicians, patients and their families.

 Essential Knowledge and Abilities:

-Knowledge of current nursing theory and practice, applicable State, Federal, and County laws, rules and regulations pertaining to resident care, residents' rights, and special needs of residents.
-Ability to provide skilled nursing care, oversee the work of LPNs and CNAs, prepare appropriate documentation on residents, communicate effectively orally and in writing, and interact effectively with staff, other health care providers, residents and their families.
+Knowledge of current nursing theory and practice; applicable State, Federal, and County laws, rules, and regulations applying to resident care; residents' rights; and special needs of residents.
+Ability to plan a program of care during a shift, supervise the work of subordinate employees in carrying out that plan of care, communicate effectively orally and in writing, and interact effectively with staff, physicians, and residents.
 Able to fulfill physical demands of job, sensory demands (seeing and hearing), and cognitive demands (concentration, conceptualization, memorization).

 Physical/Sensory Cognitive Requirements to Perform the Essential Job Functions